cunnie/writings/NaNoWriMo.md

 after the second kid.
 Her sister would say, "I married a Greek God, but now I'm married to a goddamn Greek!" and then laugh.

-But you could tell there was an undercurrent of dissatisfaction.
-Sure, her sister laughed, but that didn't mean everything was okay.
+But there was an undercurrent of dissatisfaction.
+Sure, her sister laughed, but that didn't mean everything was fine.
 Her husband had gotten fat.
 And, along with the fat, came a certain negligence with regard to grooming: his clothing was rumpled, he always wore t-shirts, and his shaving had become inconsistent (which is not a problem if you're a blond Norwegian, but is a problem if you're a swarthy Greek).

 Her sister's husband looked like an overworked Brooklyn building superintendent.